ahmadmtaleb2/clj_cheat_sheets/a0-clojure.md

 - Clojure just cares about applying functions
 - You don’t have to worry about special rules or syntax for working with different functions.
 - *in any LISP language, code is just data (or more specifically, code is a subset of data that conforms to a language spec)*.
+- the ; in Clojure creates a comment to the end of the line
+- Clojure is a homoiconic language, which is a term describing the fact that Clojure programs are represented by Clojure data structures
+- Clojure is defined in terms of the evaluation of data structures and not in terms of the syntax of character streams /files
+- Most Clojure forms evaluate to themseleves, except **symbols** and **lists**
+- Symbols are used to refer to something else and when evaluated return what they refer to
+- Lists are evaluated as invocation
+    - for the previous mentioned reasons, you can use single quote to suspend evaluation => So, symbols are symbol without looking up what it refers to => and list are a list of data values and not code to be evaluated
+    > 'x        => output: x
+    >
+    > '(1 2 3)
+- In Clojure, everything is an expression that evaluates to a value.
+Some expression also have side effects

 ## Clojure language
 - The Clojure language is a Lisp dialect with a functional emphasis whose syntax and semantics are independent of any implementation.